Cooking Class with Local Family

 Kak 'ik

-Kak’ik comes from a Q’eqchi’ Maya tradition dating back to the days before Spanish conquest.
-Kak'ik is a Guatemalan soup made with turkey as the star ingredient.
-Also contains a variety of spices such as achiote and Cobanero chile peppers.
-Women (who traditionally prepare the dish) use native turkeys, cilantro, tomatoes, chilis, and achiote, a spice that comes from a bright-red plant with such a vibrant color that it’s sometimes called the “lipstick tree.”
+Kak'ik comes from the Q'echi' Maya tradition, dating back to pre-Hispanic times.
+This rich soup features turkey as its star ingredient, simmered with a blend of species including achiote and Cobanero chile peppers.
+Women (who traditionally prepare the dish) use native turkeys, it also includes cilantro, tomatoes, and chiles.
+The vibrant red color comes from achiote, often called the "lipstick tree".
 The resulting broth is famed for its spiciness.
-Original from Cobán, Kak'ik means SPICY in Q'eqchí Maya Language.
+Originating in Cobán, its name means "spicy" in the Q'eqchí Maya language, a hint at the warming, flavorful broth that awaits you.

 Dish 4